powermikee/data-api-client-workers/README.md

 ## Installation and Setup
 ```
-npm i data-api-client
+npm i data-api-client-workers
 ```

 For more information on enabling Data API, see [Enabling Data API](#enabling-data-api).

 ## Configuration Options

-Below is a table containing all of the possible configuration options for the `data-api-client`.
+Below is a table containing all of the possible configuration options for the `data-api-client-workers`.
 Additional details are provided throughout the documentation.

 | Property | Type | Description | Default |
 | -------- | ---- | ----------- | ------- |